If you’re a long-term traveler or digital nomad who’s interested in learning more about house sitting, then you’re in the right place.

 Everyone I have met through house sitting is an incredibly nice and thoughtful person which I deeply appreciate.

-One thing that would make it even easier to use Trusted Housesitters full time or on a more consistent basis and what would also make Trusted Housesitters next level is a search automation (you know, like the Skyscanner option that sends you notifications when the price of the cheap international flights you are looking for drop – do you know what I try to say?).
+One way Trusted Housesitters could level up their service is to provide a search automation (you know, like the Skyscanner option that sends you notifications when the price of the cheap international flights you are looking for drop).

-My idea is that it would send you specific emails when a house sitting gig for your requested dates in your requested area shows up and also sends emails or notifications to the house sitting hosts in that area that a sitter is looking for place to sit during these specific dates which would allow the house sitting hosts to be more flexible with their holidays or start planning a getaway knowing they already have someone to take care of the house and pet.
+My idea is that Trusted Housesitters would send you specific emails when a house sitting gig for your requested dates in your desired area shows up.
+It would also sends emails or notifications to the house sitting hosts in that area that a sitter is looking for place during these specific dates.

 Ready to sign up for Trusted Housesitters?
 Click here to create your free account.